dotnet/AspNetCore.Docs/aspnetcore/client-side/bootstrap.md

 ---
-title: Building beautiful, responsive sites with Bootstrap and ASP.NET Core
+title: Build beautiful, responsive sites with Bootstrap and ASP.NET Core
 author: ardalis
 description: Learn how to use Bootstrap for developing responsive web apps with ASP.NET Core.
 manager: wpickett